Attracting your target audience when the noise of other hungry marketers surrounds them is no easy feat.

 What’s the difference between demand generation marketing and lead generation marketing?

 Demand generation marketing nurtures leads at the top and middle of the marketing funnel, while lead generation marketing nurtures leads at the bottom.
 Simple!

 You know you have a successful marketing and conversion strategy when your demand-generation efforts naturally inspire your audience to crave more …

 And most importantly, to become an official customer.

-And that’s where lead generation marketing trickles in.
+And that’s where lead generation marketing, along with strategic lead distribution, trickles in.

 With lead generation marketing, you’ve established enough trust with leads that they’re now willing (and excited) to hand you their contact details in exchange for more information.

 And that additional information comes in the form of gated content.

 In other words, the lead has passed through the demand generation stage and entered your buying process.
 So it’s time to nudge them further along the funnel by creating epic gated content they can’t say no to.

 For instance, in this example on Twitter, I shared seven copywriting tips to captivate my (established) audience’s attention: